-As we are driving down the motorway watching the sunrise, there are very few cars on the road, and these, no doubt, are full of parents driving their offspring to their chosen activity.
+As we are drive down the motorway watching the sunrise, there are very few cars on the road, cars, no doubt, full of parents driving their offspring to their chosen activity.

 When we arrive at the sports centre it is already packed, the children go off to change and the parents queue to buy tickets to sit or stand and watch our child complete in a gala we have already paid their entry fee for.
 Galas are an all day (and in some cases all weekend) event so there is a bit of a scrum for good seats.
 If you don’t get one, you have to sit on the stairs or benches.
 It is backbreaking work.

 The nice thing about swimming galas opposed to football/rugby matches is there are results happening every minute or so and if even if your child isn’t racing, you eagerly cheer on others in your child’s swim club.
-The scoring system is such that you child races those who are the same ability (regardless of age) which makes each race close and exciting, it is only when all the heats are over that you know if your child has been placed in their year group.
+The scoring system is such that your child races those who are the same ability (regardless of age) which makes every race close and exciting, it is only when all the heats are over that you know if your child has been placed in their year group.
 It is a mathematical conundrum, but while you are scratching your head and working things out the hours slip by ‘almost’ unnoticed.

 I must mention the heat as well, even in the depths of winter, the viewing galleries in swimming pool are heaving with roasting spectators fanning themselves with hefty programmes (which you also have to pay for).

 The organisation of these galas is incredible manned by amazing volunteers.
 Opening the gala programme your heart can sink when you realise that there are nearly 150 children entered in the 100m freestyle, but it all goes by relatively quickly and as each race finishes the next set of children are on the starting blocks.